Ice Shield is a Pain to Tear-off

 When there is a large area of shingles that need to be removed the best option may be to tear everything off including the roof deck.
 This can be a lot of work especially if there are valleys involved (see below).
 A 30 square roof may require removing and replacing 30-50 sheets of plywood.
 As you know, that is a lot of work!

 When removing the roof deck is the best option, cut between the rafters and tear-out the wood with the shingles.
 BigBlue 5T Demolition Blade makes this work much easier because it cuts through shingles, ice shield, wood, and nails) in one pass.
 If you have a lot of cutting that needs to be done, you may want to consider RipCart to make cuts by walking instead of crawling.
 It can be a real body and time saver.

 Dealing with Ice Shield in Valleys

-Ice shield is here to stay and it create a lot of extra work, but with the right tools and tactics roof installers can get the job done efficiently.
+Ice and water shield is here to stay and it create a lot of extra work, but with the right tools and tactics roof installers can get the job done efficiently.